anrayliu/pyvidplayer2/README.md

 pip install pyvidplayer2
 ```

-Note: FFMPEG (just the essentials is fine) must be installed and accessible via the system PATH.
+Note: FFmpeg (just the essentials is fine) must be installed and accessible via the system PATH.
 Here's an online
 article on how to do this (windows):
 https://phoenixnap.com/kb/ffmpeg-windows.
-FFPROBE may also be needed for certain features - this should come bundled with the FFMPEG download.
+FFprobe may also be needed for certain features - this should come bundled with the FFmpeg download.

 ## Linux